GioF71/portainer-systemd/README.md

 **Updating**

 The latest version of the image will be pull on every start of the service.
 The container is always created on the fly.
+To update to the latest version of portainer, just login into Portainer itself, and simply stop the "Portainer" container.
+Systemd will then pull the latest image and recreate the container automatically.

-If you need to update to the current version, just restart the service by typing:
+Alternatively, just restart the service by typing:

 `sudo systemctl restart portainer`